Let's Re-Imagine Love Letters (Includes 3 examples to get you started!)

 I have also found that demonstrating vulnerable honesty and appreciation invites reciprocation in kind.
 Can you tell that words of affirmation is one of my primary love languages?

 I have always kept handwritten letters.
 Most of them are addressed to me.
 I have one that is from my late uncle to my late aunt about how much he is inspired by their late in life romance and how much she made him feel like a teenager (swoon).
 This year I have received a few digital notes from people who I deeply admire and respect expressing their encouragement, their pride, their admiration to me.
 This blows my mind every time.
-I have started collecting them in a folder on my computer to save for an impostor-syndrome day, a sad day, or a day where I feel like I could really use a pep talk
+I have started collecting them in a folder on my computer to save for an impostor-syndrome day, a sad day, or a day where I feel like I could really use a pep talk.

 I ALSO have letters that I have written to other people.
 I usually scratch out a rough draft in my sketchbook before I get it down on nicer paper.
 Looking back on those letters (which I did yesterday and inspired this post) is magical in a way I can't quite explain.
 Seeing myself however many years ago in that writing, and seeing myself in relationship with those people now is heartwarming.
 Even in the case of letters between myself and a person I no longer have a relationship with, the evidence is nice because it reminds me that we did once have a connection.
 The friendship meant something, even if it's over.